cyclestreets/cyclestreets-setup/schema-scripts/README.md

 To create sample routing data
     Run an import for a small sized city
-    Switch over to the new import via the control panel Run in this order:
+    Switch over to the new import via Control
+    Run in this order:
     schema-scripts/csSampleDb.sh
     schema-scripts/routingSample.sh